Finstro Website, Web Portals & Mobile App – Terms of Use

 Complaints

-If you are not satisfied with how we have dealt with your personal information, or you have a complaint about our compliance with the Privacy Act and the Credit Reporting Code, you may contact our complaints officer on the details noted below.
+If you are not satisfied with how we have dealt with your personal information, or you have a complaint about our compliance with the Privacy Act, APPs or the Credit Reporting Code, you may contact the Finstro Privacy Officer through the details at “Contacting Us” below.

-We will acknowledge your complaint wihtin seven days and aim to resolve the complaint as quickly as possible.
-We will provide you with a decision on your complaint within 30 days.
+We will acknowledge your complaint within seven days and aim to resolve the complaint as quickly as possible.
+We will use reasonable endeavours provide you with a decision on your complaint within 30 days.

 Contacting Us